CSC207-2022F-UofT/course-project-zuck-s-children/README.md

 ### Profile Customization
 <img width="450" alt="Screen Shot 2022-12-05 at 9 25 42 AM" src="https://user-images.githubusercontent.com/107783734/205661179-9bb536c5-f109-4896-b1e5-a2642d75d728.png">
-The users can customize their profile including a pronoun, a year of study, a program, and study style.
+The users can customize their personal information, including their name, pronouns, year in university, field of study, study styles, and preferences for their ideal study buddy and study spots.
-The profile is used in the matching algorithm to generate a possible matches for our program's one of the most important feature.
+Information on the profile is used by the matching algorithm for match-making, one of our program's most important features.

 ### Chat and Study Spot